Innovotech Directors’ Code of Business Conduct and Ethics

 Nomination of Directors

-The Board first appointed a Nominating and Corporate Governance Committee in November 2004.
-It presently is comprised of Dr. Timourian and Mr. Grobbelaar.
-The members of the Nominating and Corporate Governance Committee are not all independent directors.
+The Nominating and Corporate Governance Committee is comprised of Dr. Timourian, Mr. Grobbelaar and Mr. Tam.
+The members of the Nominating and Corporate Governance Committee are not all independent directors because Dr. Timourian is the President and Chief Executive Officer of the Corporation.
 The Nominating and Corporate Governance Committee adopted a charter in February 2006.